 Make candidates feel at ease: Many highly skilled workers can suffer from interview anxiety, so it’s important for hiring managers to create a relaxed and comfortable space where interviewees can shine.

-Respect candidate’s time: Interviews often require candidates to take time off work to fit into the recruiter's schedule.
+Respect candidates' time: Interviews often require candidates to take time off work to fit into the recruiter's schedule.
 Rescheduling at the last minute or turning up late for the interview shows a lack of respect for candidates' time, which can set a really bad example for the way your company does business.

-5. Show up to job fairs and networking events
+5. Attend job fairs and networking events

 Job fairs can offer significant recruitment benefits, including: